moajayi/web-basics-1-week-1-moajayi/README.md

 6. Push your changes back to your remote branch so that we can see them.

-## Additonal Instructions on how to clone/download a repo and get started.
+## Additonal Instructions on how to clone/download a repo and get started (ie what you need to do to get up and running).

 Once your repository has been created in github.
 You will click on the Clone or download button, and then on the clipboard icon to copy the url to the clipboard.

 Then open a terminal window (or Git Bash window if on Windows).
 Do: